dpippert/hello-world/README.md

 ```

 1. Surprisingly, this collection will be seeded with exactly the same 1000 people
 as are present in an earlier people.json lab.
-They all like to bet.
+They all like to bet!